alalexandrov/JavaScript-Programming/README.md

-My JavaScript exercises and projects from Teleric Academy
+My JavaScript homeworks and projects from Telerik Academy
 ======================